Temporomandibular Disorder TMD & TMJ

 - Locked jaw or limited opening of the mouth

-If you notice that you are experiencing any of these symptoms, let your doctor know at your next appointment.
-Your doctor can help determine if you have TMD and create a customized treatment plan to help relieve your symptoms.
+If you notice that you are experiencing any of these symptoms, let your TMJ Orthodontist specialist know at your next appointment.
+Your Orthodontist can help determine if you have TMD and create a specialized TMD treatment plan to help relieve your symptoms.

 Not all jaw pain is associated with TMD or TMJ.